XD-Ooi/MY-Climate-Observatory/Air Pollution Index/readME.md

 For more details on the calculation of Malaysia's API, check this out: [AIR POLLUTANT INDEX (API) CALCULATION](http://apims.doe.gov.my/public_v2/pdf/API_Calculation.pdf)

 ## Data Source
-Fortunately, there are some readily available public datasets from Malaysia's Ministry of Water, Land and Natural Resources (KATS) and later the Department of Environment (DOE) that could be found on <data.gov.my>.
+Fortunately, there are some readily available public datasets from Malaysia's Ministry of Water, Land and Natural Resources (KATS) and later the Department of Environment (DOE) that could be found on [data.gov.my](http://www.data.gov.my/).
 Currently, the API publishing is under the portfolio of the DOE.
 They made a real-time [Malaysia API tracker](http://apims.doe.gov.my/public_v2/home.html) that allows you to track hourly API data across Malaysia for the past 7 days.
 However, 7 days of data is definitely not enough if, for example, you are interested in understanding the overall trend of Malaysia's air quality over the past 10 years.

 So, **MY Climate Observatory** will put all these available datasets together into a synchronized dataset so that if you happened to need this data, you could just use it at ease.